MaxIV-KitsControls/tango-facadedevice/README.md

 metaclass.
 The proxy device supports the following objects:

 - **proxy_attribute**: TANGO attribute linked to the attribute of a remote device.
-They're given as property names.
+Attribute and device are given as property names.
 It supports the standard attribute keywords.
 - **logical_attribute**: TANGO attribute computed from the values of other attributes.
 Use it as a decorator to register the function that make this computation.
 The decorated method takes the attribute value dictionnary as